AUTO PATROL ROBOT

 Auto Docking: AprilTag is used for relative positioning during final alignment.
 Early iterations addressed unstable vehicle dynamics by developing multi-route strategies: I developed one strategy utilized multi-routes planning and odom-based localization, and another segmented approach angles with speed-specific zones for large directional deviations.
 However, after field validation, the navigation accuracy enabled simplification to a single directional calculation function, with a secondary protocol triggering a stop-and-wait state upon tag loss.

 A year ago, as a novice handling IMU and LiDAR for the first time, I could scarcely imagine achieving stable autonomous navigation in city parks within 12 months.
-Our small, inexperienced team tackled significant challenges in mastering Autoware's complex modules.
+Our small team tackled significant challenges in mastering Autoware's complex modules.
 From May 2025, we successfully get rid of Autoware and switched to self designed auto drive frameworks.
-While the system now operates reliably under standard conditions, edge cases still require refinement, and ongoing work - from sensor fusion to behavioral logic - remains under active development and optimization.
+While the system now operates reliably under normal conditions, edge cases still require refinement, and ongoing work - from perception fusion to edge cases' behavioral logic - remains under active development and optimization.

 • Date: 2024 NOV -